-Global Air Conditioners: Leader Instructions
+Global Air Conditioners

 We have all heard that trees help to clean the air and cool the Earth, but how much difference does one tree make?
-In this activity, girls will "weigh" a tree to estimate how much it cools our planet.
+In this activity, students will "weigh" a tree to estimate how much it cools our planet.